ACADEMIA.EDU web page

 @UNISA.ARCHITECTURE instragram site that aims to promote the architectural design culture of our Archtiecture programs in UniSA Creative

-Chris is the program director of the Bachelor of Architectural Studies and the Master of Architecture at UniSA.
-Chris is an award-winning university teacher and an international researcher whose work has been widely published in books, journals, and conferences exploring multi-disciplinary approaches to criticism, critique, and criticality.
+Chris Brisbin is the Program Director of the Bachelor of Architectural Studies and the Master of Architecture at the University of South Australia.
+He is an award-winning educator and internationally recognised researcher whose work explores regional benchmarking of architectural curriculum and multi-disciplinary approaches to criticism, critique, and criticality across the fields of art, architecture, and design.
+His research has been widely published in books, journals, and conference proceedings.

 About me

-Chris is the program director of the Bachelor of Architectural Studies and the Master of Architecture at UniSA.
-Chris is an award-winning university teacher and an international researcher whose work has been widely published in books, journals, and conferences exploring multi-disciplinary approaches to criticism, critique, and criticality.
+Chris Brisbin is the Program Director of the Bachelor of Architectural Studies and the Master of Architecture at the University of South Australia.
+He is an award-winning educator and internationally recognised researcher whose work explores regional benchmarking of architectural curriculum and multi-disciplinary approaches to criticism, critique, and criticality across the fields of art, architecture, and design.
+His research has been widely published in books, journals, and conference proceedings.

 About me